scottrsm/julia/pkgs/Finance/docs/src/index.md

 ```

 # Overview
-Below is a collection of functions are useful to find signals
+Below is a collection of functions which are useful to find signals
 in time series data.
 - `sigcumsum:` This function looks for imbalance in tics.
 - `isConvertible:` This function determines if one type can be converted to another.